 (2000) Do children have adult syntactic competence.
 Cognition, 74, 209–53.

 (2003) Constructing a Language: A Usage-based Approach of Language Acquisition.
 Cambridge, MA: Harvard University Press.

 (2008) Explorations in the Development of Young Children’s Speech Act of Threatening in Mandarin Chinese.
 Saarbrücken: VDM Verlag.

 (1991) Distinguishing irony from deception: Understanding the speaker’s second order intention.
 British Journal Of Developmental Psychology, 9, 257–270.

 Backus, Ad & Kutlay Yağmur

 2019.
 Differences in pragmatic skills between bilingual Turkish immigrant children in the Netherlands and monolingual peers.
 International Journal of Bilingualism 23:4 ► pp. 817 ff.

 Bergey, Claire, Zoe Marshall, Simon DeDeo & Daniel Yurovsky

-This list is based on CrossRef data as of 08 june 2022.
+This list is based on CrossRef data as of 9 december 2023.
 Please note that it may not be complete.
 Sources presented here have been supplied by the respective publishers.
-Any errors therein should be reported to them.